alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ **NEW: Configurable horizontal vs vertical merging thresholds**

 **Current Focus:**
-Phase 3 is ready to start with the implementation of the `HeaderAndListDetector` class.
-This will add pattern-based header detection, list item recognition, and intelligent merging of split elements.
-The foundation is solid and all core functionality is working.
+Phase 3 is **100% COMPLETE** with the `HeaderAndListDetector` class fully implemented.
+The system now provides professional-grade header detection with configurable patterns, smart level calculation, and intelligent merging.
+Phase 4 (File Management & Logging) is ready to start.

 **Risk Assessment:**
 - **Low Risk**: Core infrastructure is solid and well-tested
 - **Low Risk**: PDF processing pipeline is production-ready with professional quality
 - **Low Risk**: Element merging system is complete and tested with advanced directional capabilities
 - **Low Risk**: Horizontal merging for headers is now production-ready
+- **Low Risk**: Advanced header detection is fully implemented and tested
+- **Low Risk**: List item processing is complete and tested
 - **Medium Risk**: Integration testing not yet started
-- **Medium Risk**: Advanced header detection not yet implemented
+- **Medium Risk**: File management and logging systems not yet implemented

 The phased approach is working exceptionally well, with each component thoroughly tested before moving forward. **Phase 2 represents a major milestone** - the system now produces output that rivals commercial PDF processing tools, making it suitable for professional document conversion workflows.
 The recent addition of directional merging thresholds significantly improves header detection and text spacing preservation.

-**Next Major Milestone**: Complete Phase 3 to add intelligent header detection and list processing, which will significantly improve markdown output quality and structure.
-The enhanced merging system provides an excellent foundation for this next phase.
+**Next Major Milestone**: Complete Phase 4 to add centralized file management and comprehensive logging systems, which will provide professional-grade output management and debugging capabilities.
+The advanced header detection system provides an excellent foundation for this next phase.